 Carolyn Rae (a/k/a Carolyn Rae Williamson) Her passion is writing romantic suspense and delving into the minds of stalkers, bombers and terrorists that threaten the course of true love.
-She’s had seven romantic suspense novels published, including her Witness Protection Series, Hiding from Love, Protected by Love, and Tempted by Love.
-Her latest books are Just the Two of Us, set in Roxanne St. Claire’s Barefoot Bay series, and Pretend Princess.
-Holiday with a Prince is coming soon.
+She’s had ten romantic suspense novels published, including her Witness Protection Series, Hiding from Love, Protected by Love, and Tempted by Love.
+Her latest books are Pretend Princess, Searching for Love, and Romancing the Doctor.

 Carolyn Rae wrote the text of There IS Life After Lettuce (Eakin Press), a cookbook for heart patients and diabetics and has a master’s degree in home economics.
-Whenever she tastes a delicious high calorie dish, she goes home to make a more healthy, but still tasty version.
+Whenever she tastes a delicious high calorie dish, she goes home to make a more healthy, but still tasty version for her husband.
 Her profile and travel articles have appeared in the Fort Worth Star Telegram, The Dallas Morning News, Positive Parenting, AAA World, Hawaii and Alaska, and Romance Writer’s Report.

 Carolyn’s book – Romancing the Gold, is set in Peru.

 Megan McKinley finds searching for gold fascinating when she meets attractive photographer Joseph Logan.
 However, he has a secret agenda, to discover who’s smuggling Peruvian artifacts.

 Follow Megan and Joseph as they trek through the jungle on the way to Machu Picchu and try to escape smugglers.

 An active member of the North Texas RWA, the Dallas Area Romance Authors, and the DFW Writer’s Workshop, Carolyn has written ten novels, including a series featuring people in the Witness Security Program.